Previous dayMarch 31, 2026Next day

 -1.6 km---✓ ReviewedUSGS →

-This magnitude 2.2 event was detected 5 km W of Merrill, Oregon on March 31, 2026, with origin time 21:57 UTC.
+Reports of a magnitude 2.2 earthquake 5 km W of Merrill, Oregon came in on March 31, 2026 at 21:57 UTC.
 At a depth of just -1.6 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 42.020°, -121.668°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 42.020°N, -121.668°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-31